rdxsai/Merged-App/docs/development.rst

 Development Guide
 =================

-This guide provides information for developers working on the Canvas Quiz Manager application.
+This guide provides comprehensive information for developers working on the Canvas Quiz Manager application, covering setup, practices, workflows, and best practices.

 Development Setup
 ----------------